gshipley/enterprise_training/AdminTraining.md

 	$ rm -rf ~/code/piwik/php/*

-At this point, we need to copy over the source code that we extracted from the zip archive to our *piwik* OpenShift Enterprise applciation.
+At this point, we need to copy over the source code that we extracted from the zip archive to our *piwik* OpenShift Enterprise applciation:

 	$ cp –av ~/code/piwikstage/piwik/* ~/code/piwik/php